jalho/rust-dedicated-server/README.md

    systemctl start rds.service
    ```

-7. Follow the service's logs
+7. Follow the service's logs.

    ```bash
    journalctl -fu rds.service
    ```

+   In the logs you should see the service checking the server's health on a
+   regular interval.
+The interval was configured in `rds.service`.